 The SPECIES instrument at MAX-Lab is a key infrastructure for this project.
 The HIPPIE beam line is being designed for the future MAX IV ring.

-Project leader: Professor Joachim Schnadt.
+Project leaders: Dr Jan Knudsen and Professor Joachim Schnadt.